Prevent Colon Cancer with a Colonoscopy

 How common is colon cancer?

-Colon cancer is the second leading cause of cancer-related death in the United states.
+Colon cancer is the second leading cause of cancer-related death in the United States.
 Colon cancer is found equally in males and females.
-In females colon cancer is the third most common cancer following behind breast cancer and lung cancer.
+In females, colon cancer is the third most common cancer following breast cancer and lung cancer.

 Can I prevent colon cancer?

 You can prevent colon cancer by doing routine screening to detect and remove pre-cancerous polyps.
 Polyps are small clumps of cells that can grow on the lining of the colon wall.
 Most of these polyps are benign but over time they can grow and turn into cancer.
 By removing these polyps early cancer can be prevented.
 Routine screening can also find colon cancer in earlier stages where treatments can be curative.